 - discharge of fluid or pus

-- swelling of the skin
+- increasing swelling

 If you think you may be developing a skin infection, contact your care team for advice.

-Care of your remaining limb
+Taking care of your remaining limb